Table of Contents

 Per Stirpes Vs Per Capita Distribution

-Does Per Stirpes Include The Spouse?
+Does Per Stirpes Include the Spouse?

 Does Per Stirpes Include Stepchildren?